Nordln/EasydiffusionWiki/Writing-prompts.md

 ![image](https://user-images.githubusercontent.com/5852422/196795838-88dec248-dbbc-4681-b00f-c16444e80a73.png)

+You can include entire portions of a prompt that include commas inside curly brackets by using the \ escape character before each comma you don't want to be treated as a variation separator.
+For example:

+`{a tall\, brown hair\, green eyed\, man, a short\, blond hair\, blue eyed\, woman} shopping at a store` will create the following two tasks:

+* `a tall\, brown hair\, green eyed\, man shopping at a store`
+* `a short\, blond hair\, blue eyed\, woman shopping at a store`

+Note that the \ escape characters while visible in the prompt, will be ignored when generating your image.

 **Prompt Matrix** - Separate your prompt with the `|` character to explore variations quickly.
 E.g. `girl holding a rose | illustration | cinematic lighting` creates four task combinations automatically:

 * `girl holding a rose`